PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Project view
 ------------

-This view shows the `active project`_ content and provides the common resource operations.
+This view shows the `active project`_ content and provides common resource operations.
 There are a couple of features that make this view friendly with game development and a better alternative than the other resource navigation views provided by |EclipseIDE|_ (`Project Explorer view`_ and **Navigator**).

 Quick resource search
 ~~~~~~~~~~~~~~~~~~~~~